 Engage in a partnership with staff members that is based on mutual responsibility and clear communication.

-Maintain ongoing communication with Beth Rodgers-Kay or Kerry Patenaude, your faculty and other staff regarding your needs, growth and opportunities.
+Maintain ongoing communication with Beth Rodgers-Kay, Kerry Patenaude, Rage Hezekiah, your faculty and other staff regarding your needs, growth and opportunities.
 Early, proactive discussions and use of strategies can reduce many causes of stress and difficulty.

 Consider the shift from your previous schooling, where parents and/or teachers assumed responsibility for your disability, to your role as a young adult who is assuming responsibility for yourself.
-Explore this shift in a meeting with the director of services, who can support you in this critical transition.
+Explore this shift in a meeting with either Beth, Kerry, or Rage, who can support you in making this critical transition.